 More recently, the Houston-Galveston Area Council undertook a Regional Goods Movement Plan with the goal to initiate coordination between private and public stakeholders and identify different ranges of improvement strategies.
 Previous concepts were summarized with a map recommending a southern alignment around the region and connection back up to IH 69 on the northeast side (see the green route on the map on the right).

 In order to accommodate the scope of the project, the following goals for the project are proposed.

-The Ports Area Mobility Study will include a vigorous public outreach process that actively engages a wide range of stakeholders in the planning process.
-The Public Involvement Plan (PIP) incorporates a variety of meetings that will ensure that diverse public interests are being served, interested stakeholders are being educated, and that the comments and suggestions from the public reach the study team.
+The Ports Area Mobility Study will engage freight stakeholders in the planning process.
+The project incorporates a variety of meetings that will ensure that interested stakeholders are being educated, and that the comments and suggestions reach the study team.